RedberryInternship/example-project-laravel/packages/redberry/georgian-card-gateway/README.md

 }
 ```

-now bind it into our app service provider:
+Now bind it into our app service provider:
 ```php
 namespace App\Providers;